pickleat/portfolio/src/pages/posts/formattingNestedHTMLElements.md

 ### Recursion

 Now, this is the good part.
-Previously, in our long list of `if` statements some included an additional nested `if` statement for the tags that were possible child elements.
-That's where the original solution is really poor.
+Previously, in our long list of `if` statements some included another nested `if` statement for the tags that were possible child elements.
+That's where the original solution is poor.
 Only in the circumstances that you know __every__ element that could be nested would you be able to cover all the possibilities.
 Instead of trying to explicitly account for those elements, we've made use of a recursive function (a function that calls itself) if the element itself has children.
 Whereas before we needed to know every element that could possibly be nested, now we can check the full list of possible elements we declare in our style object to any nested depth, by spreading the child elements into their own variable, `grandChildren` and calling the  `styleChildren()` function again.
-This solution allows us to not worry about what elements _could_ be given as children, grandchildren, etc, and itstead spend our time worring about the styling of elements by type.
+This solution allows us to not worry about what elements _could_ be given as children, grandchildren, etc, and instead spend our time worrying about the styling of elements by type.
 Which is far more manageable.

 ## How I found the solution

-When the problem arose for the second time, I had the confidence of already having solved the problem, knowing I could just copy and paste the code I had written before.
+When the problem arose for the second time, I had the confidence of already having solved the problem, knowing I could copy and paste the code I had written before.
 But with a couple weeks of space between them, I was now able to see the patterns I missed which led to the two major improvements.

 ## Closing Remarks